Avaiga/taipy-doc/docs/relnotes.md

 - Charts now support polar, funnel, candlesticks and many other types of charts.<br/>
   See the [chart control](manuals/gui/viselements/chart.md) section for details.
 - Charts now support the dark theme automatically.
-- Tooltips can be set on individual cells.<br/>
+- Tooltips can be set on individual table cells.<br/>
   See the [example](manuals/gui/viselements/table.md#cell-tooltip) for more information.
 - [Long running callbacks](manuals/gui/callbacks.md#long-running-callbacks) have
   been improved to allow for easily returning a value.<br/>
   See the documentation of the `invoke_long_callback()^` function or the [issue #547](https://github.com/Avaiga/taipy-gui/issues/547) for more details.
 - Developers can specify the location of the Taipy webapp, for debugging purposes.<br/>
-  The `--webapp-path` command line option allows to specific that location.<br/>
+  The `--webapp-path` command line option allows to specify that location.<br/>
   See [issue #564](https://github.com/Avaiga/taipy-gui/issues/564).